Coral M. Aponte Rivera

-Toni helps grow Flamboyan’s profile by bringing its story and products to life through graphic design, photography, and coordination of Flamboyan’s major digital assets.
-Toni is committed to working in education because she believes all children, despite the socio-economic status they live in, should be able to receive a fulfilling education while having the same opportunities and resources as others.
+Toni helps grow Flamboyan’s profile by bringing its story to life through innovative graphic design, photography, and videography, and through managing Flamboyan’s website and email systems.
+Toni is committed to working in education because she believes all children, despite their socio-economic status, should be able to receive a fulfilling education while having the same opportunities and resources as others.

 Prior to joining Flamboyan, Toni worked mostly in the non-profit sector.
 With a background in web development, design, and new media, she began her career interning in web and digital production for organizations including the World Wildlife Fund, GMMB+, and the American Association of University Women.
 Most recently, she worked at The Engage Group, where she specialized in digital production for online fundraising — working with clients such as the Human Rights Campaign and WETA.

 Outside of Flamboyan, Toni enjoys doing pottery, taking photos, reading, trying new foods, and traveling!

 Who was your favorite teacher in school?
 My high school IB Biology teacher, Mr. Myzak.
 He never stopped believing that I had the ability to succeed and always encouraged me to be the best I can be.

 Kristin Ehrgood is Flamboyan Foundation’s CEO and Board Chair.
 Since launching Flamboyan in 2008, Kristin has led the Foundation’s work to ensure a day where every child, particularly those most impacted by inequity, will have the opportunity to live a fulfilling life.
 An education advocate, Kristin oversees the Foundation’s efforts to ensure students are prepared to succeed in school and beyond, tailoring programs to meet the unique contexts in which the Foundation operates.